20tab/twentytab-gmaps-places/README.md

 ```

 ## Example
-1. Add the GmapsPlace model as FK of your location attribute
+1. Create a ForeignKey to GmapsPlace in your model (e.g. as a "location" attribute)

     ![ScreenShot](https://raw.github.com/20tab/twentytab-gmaps-places/master/img/screenshot1-models.png)

-2. Add a location simply by typing the address and clicking on the choosen marker, the app will fill the administrative fields.
+2. Add a location simply by typing the address and clicking on the choosen marker, the app will automatically fill the administrative fields.

     ![ScreenShot](https://raw.github.com/20tab/twentytab-gmaps-places/master/img/screenshot2-address.png)
     ![ScreenShot](https://raw.github.com/20tab/twentytab-gmaps-places/master/img/screenshot2b-address.png)